 Betting 101: Live Betting

 Odds Adjustment: During the game, the odds are constantly changing for any open live bet.
-While any sporting event can change at a moment's notice, the sportsbook tends to keep all odds negative to protect themselves from sudden unexpected changes to the game's outcome.
+While any sporting event can change at a moment's notice, the sportsbook tends to keep all odds negative to protect itself from sudden unexpected changes to the game's outcome.

 Hedge: A hedge bet is a strategy that involves placing a second bet that goes against a previous bet.

 Sometimes when the original bet's outcome is still undecided, a hedge can be played, directly opposing the original bet.
-This lessens the value of the original bet’s profit, but guarantees a small profit regardless of outcome.
+This lessens the value of the original bet’s profit, but guarantees a small profit regardless of the outcome.